Collide@CERN Ars Electronica

-We believe that particle physics and the arts are inextricably linked: both are ways to explore our existence – what it is to be human and our place in the universe.
-The two fields are natural creative partners for innovation in the 21st century.
+Particle physics and the arts are inextricably linked: both are ways to explore our existence – what it is to be human and our place in the universe.
+The two fields are natural creative partners for innovation, research and development in the 21st century.